GoogleCloudPlatform/community/tutorials/python-vision-quickstart.md

 The `quickstart.py` file formats your request information, like the request type and content.
 Expand each section below to learn about the details.

 Requests to the Vision API are provided as JSON objects.
-See the [Vision API Reference][vision-request-doc] for complete information on the specific structure of such a request.
+See the [Vision API reference][vision-request-doc] for complete information on the specific structure of such a request.
 Your JSON request is only sent when you call `execute`.
 This pattern allows you to pass around such requests and call `execute` as needed.

-## Testing the application
+## Setup up a service account and credentials

-In order to use the API, you need to set up credentials.
-To use a Cloud API, you will need to set up the proper [credentials][auth-doc] for your application.
-This will enable your application to authenticate its identity to the service and to obtain authorization to perform tasks.
-Then you will test the API with sample images.
+To use a Cloud API, you need to set up the proper [credentials][auth-doc] for your application.
+This enables your application to authenticate its identity to the service and obtain authorization to perform tasks.

 ### Create a service account